 In the most basic sense, kombucha is a fermented tea beverage whose beginnings have been traced as far back as 221 B.C. in China, Japan and parts of Europe.
 While the recipes and ingredients have changed over the years, the concept of fermenting tea has remained.
 Today, kombucha has become mainstream.
 The market value of kombucha was estimated at over one billion U.S. dollars in 2016 and is predicted to grow to $2.5 billion by 2022.
 To put that into perspective, soda sales fell as much as 9.2 percent in 2016 as consumers are opting for healthier options.

 How Is Kombucha Made?

 Specific bacteria and yeast is added to different types of tea, typically green or black tea, to begin the fermentation process.
 From there, however, the recipes and techniques vary widely.
 For instance, some brands will “cook” their brew to remove potential harmful bacteria and excess alcohol that is produced during the fermentation process.
 They may then add their own concoction of probiotics and even carbon dioxide to the mixture to create the fizz.
-For flavor, many kombucha makers will add juices, sugars, flavorings and other ingredients.

 Why Is Kombucha Fizzy?